ryma2fhir/RYAN-IOPS-FHIR-Test-Scripts/README.md

 ## Workflows

 ### Validation
+Package-Test-Runner
-Package-Test-Runner - Checks NHSE assets for conformance to specific UKCore packages.
+&emsp;Checks NHSE assets for conformance to specific UKCore packages.
 Useful to find breaking changes when new UKCore packages are created.
 Works on manual workflow run.
 Change `packagename` & `packageversion` within the action.
+masterfhirvalidation
-masterfhirvalidation - Validates FHIR assets to ensure conformance to FHIR and checks examples are valid and all codes within them are correct as per the ontoserver.
+&emsp;Validates FHIR assets to ensure conformance to FHIR and checks examples are valid and all codes within them are correct as per the ontoserver.
 Works on push from FHIR Repo.
+testingbranch
-testingbranch - used to test the latest validator against a test suite (currently in progress)
+&emsp;used to test the latest validator against a test suite (currently in progress)
 validator-test

 ### Quality Control
+errorChecker
-errorChecker - Checks for html errors in Simplifier IGs.
+&emsp;Checks for html errors in Simplifier IGs.
 Works on push to this repo
+linkChecker
-linkChecker - Checks for url errors in Simplifier IGs.
+&emsp;Checks for url errors in Simplifier IGs.
 Works on push to this repo
+spellChecker
-spellChecker - Checks for spelling errors in Simplifier IGs.
+&emsp;Checks for spelling errors in Simplifier IGs.
 Works on push to this repo
+QualityControlChecker
-QualityControlChecker - Checks for spelling and conformance of FHIR assets.
+&emsp;Checks for spelling and conformance of FHIR assets.
 Works on push to external FHIR repos

 # Ryan's Notes (to be confirmed)